International students

 Meet people and get involved

-Studying at university is more than a time to grow academically.
+Studying at university is more than a time to develop academically.
 It's a time for meeting new friends, growing as a person and discovering new ways of living.
 Find out more about the many opportunities you have for meeting people and getting involved.

 Your finances